-Hyundai does not expect any of their ads or touchpoints to result in a sale directly; rather the sum total will build a relationship.
+Hyundai does not expect any of their ads or touchpoints to result in a sale directly; rather, the total will build a relationship.
 One ad might make you aware of a brand.
 Another ad may introduce the product.
 They have a website with information on features for customers who express interest, and on and on.

-Hyundai is interested in all parts of the brand cycle (more info), where Dr-Ho is only interested in the ‘Evaluation’ and ‘Purchase’ phases.
+Hyundai is interested in all of the brand cycle.
+In contrast, Dr-Ho is only interested in the ‘Evaluation’ and ‘Purchase’ phases.
 As a result, the value of Hyundai’s brand always increases, while Dr-Ho’s brand equity builds only slightly.

 Hyundai’s brand will survive generations, whereas Dr-Ho’s would stop if the infomercials stopped.